 Reporter Jamie McGee and photojournalist Larry McCormack were awarded two prizes by the Associated Press for their Pulitzer Center project on Haiti’s economy.
 The project, which culminated in a seven-part multimedia series for their paper, The Tennessean, looked at strategies for economic development through organizations with Nashville ties.

-The first several chapters of their story “Rethink Haiti” profiles an orphanage in Haiti that works closely with missionary groups—many from Tennessee—to ensure that missionary visits foster long-term relationships and economic growth in the community.
+The first several chapters of their story “Rethinking Haiti” profiles an orphanage in Haiti that works closely with missionary groups—many from Tennessee—to ensure that missionary visits foster long-term relationships and economic growth in the community.
 The orphanage founders, also from Tennessee, discuss the difference between investments and donations, saying visitors should be mindful not to undercut local markets or compete with local workers.
 One chapter lists the do’s and don’t’s of volunteering along with Nashville-area organizations operating in Haiti.

 The following chapters discuss tourism and a Tennessee-based nonprofit that provides micro loans to Haitians so they can start small-scale chicken farms.